anisanpraa/WebsitePenjualanFurnitureMebel/README.md

 # WebsitePenjualanFurnitureMebel
-Silahkan buat database sesuai dengan kebutuhan. contact me for more detail : annisanurulpratiwi@gmail.com
+Silahkan buat database sesuai dengan kebutuhan.
+You can contact me for more detail : annisanurulpratiwi07@gmail.com